 Following publication of the required OJEU procurement notice by the Council on 30th October 2014, 13 organisations initially expressed an interest in the scheme.
 Of those, 8 returned a non-disclosure agreement giving them access to the tender documents.

-UKB Networks were the only supplier to submit a proposal and following a detailed evaluation process were awarded the contract to build a network that will increase Superfast Broadband coverage to 99.4% of households in the borough of Swindon by 2016.
+UK Broadband were the only supplier to submit a proposal and following a detailed evaluation process were awarded the contract to build a network that will increase Superfast Broadband coverage to 99.4% of households in the borough of Swindon by 2016.